ritza-co/kaboom/doc/18-concert.md

 }
 ```

-This function will create a fun bouncing effect when the "player" collides with the "note" sprites.
-When the collision happens, the `vec2()` function will be used to increase the size of the "note" sprite and then return it to its original size, this scaling effect makes it appear as if it is bouncing without having to displace it.
+Here our `bounce()` function will create a fun bouncing effect when the player collides with a note sprite.
+The `vec2()` function will increase the size of the note sprite and then return it to its original size, making it appear as if the sprite is bouncing without having to displace it.

 Now for the actual sound, let's add the following code below the bounce function: